The 5 most important questions about the electronic certificate of origin

 What are the advantages of the electronic certificate of origin?

-As described, the IHK recognises two types of application.
-The following advantages of the electronic application make it clear why the paper application didn’t remain the only type:
+As described, the IHK recognizes two types of application.
+The following advantages of the electronic application make it clear why it was not left with the paper application:

-- Independent of opening hours: The application for the certificate of origin can be submitted regardless of the opening hours of the IHK or the post office.
+- Independent of opening hours: The application for the certificate of origin can be made regardless of the opening hours of the IHK or the post office.

-- Time saving: The electronic certificate of origin can be printed directly from the application.
+- Time saving: The electronic certificate of origin can be printed directly by you from the application.

-- Flexible changes: The electronic portal makes communication with the IHK faster and easier, so changes can be discussed directly on screen and implemented in cooperation with the IHK.
+- Flexible changes: The electronic portal makes communication with the IHK faster and easier, so changes can be discussed directly on the screen and carried out in cooperation with the IHK.

-How can the electronic certificate of origin be transmitted to the IHK?
+How can the electronic certificate of origin be transmitted to the CCI?

-In the following video you can see how easy the data exchange is processed.
+In the following video you can see how easy the data exchange is handled.

 What is a customs office of export?

-The customs office of export is the responsible customs office of the place where your goods are shipped.
+The customs office of export is the competent customs office of the place where your goods are dispatched.

 What is a customs office of exit?

 The customs office of exit is the customs office where your goods cross the EU border.
-It is often difficult to know exactly where your goods leave the EU.
-In some cases, it is therefore sufficient to indicate the intended customs office of exit.
+It is often difficult to know exactly where your goods will leave the EU.
+Therefore, in some cases, it is sufficient to indicate the designated customs office of exit.

 The Movement Reference Number (MRN) is a unique registration number assigned by customs.
-It is the most important reference for the customs declaration and is used by Customs to allocate and process your transaction and to identify the associated consignmnts.
+It is the most important reference for the customs declaration and is used by customs to allocate and process your transaction and to identify the associated consignments.

-The export accompanying document (EAD) is a document proving that your export is permissible.
-It must always accompany the corresponding consignment of goods, as it contains the MRN and a barcode and so replaces the export declaration in paper form for the checking customs office.
+The Export Accompanying Document (ABD) is a proof document about the admissibility of your export.
+It must always accompany the associated consignment of goods, as it contains the MRN and a barcode and thus replaces the export declaration in paper form for the inspecting customs office.

-Whats the differents between a main pack and enclosed goods?
+What is the difference between main pack and side pack?

-Enclosed goods are goods which are going to be included in the package of another item position.
-Both item positions have to be declared in one and the same export declaration.
-Here you will find a more detailed description of this topic.
+A by-pack is a good that is included in the packaging of another item of goods.
+Both items must be declared in the same export declaration.
+Here you can find a more detailed description of this topic.

-For what does the shortcuts CO, EFTA & EX stand?
+What do the abbreviations CO, EFTA & EX mean?

 CO goods are common goods which

-- were manufactured within the EU and were not supplemented with parts from third countries.
+- have been manufactured within the EU and have not been supplemented with parts from third countries

-- or supplemented or constructed with parts from a third country which is allowed to trade duty free with the EU.
+- or supplemented or built with parts from a third country, but which is allowed to trade duty-free with the EU.

-EFTA goods are goods that are traded within countries belonging to the European Free Trade Association (EFTA).
+EFTA goods are goods traded within the countries belonging to the European Free Trade Association (EFTA).
 EX goods are goods that are sent to a third country without a free trade agreement.
-Here, customs duties are incurred for transfer.
+Here, customs fees are incurred for the transfer.

 What are Incoterms?

-Incoterms are guidelines that are adapted every 10 years.
-These voluntary rules apply to your contract and delivery and can be incorporated into the commercial contract with the agreement of your trading partner.
-Here you can see which Incoterms exist and which will apply from 2020.
+Incoterms are guidelines that are adjusted annually.
+These voluntary rules relate to your contract and your delivery and can be included in the commercial contract with the agreement of your trading partner.
+You can see which Incoterms exist and which will apply from 2020 here.

 The exporting country or the country of destination

-The export country of your shipment is the country in which your goods are produced and from where they are dispatched.
-The destination country is the country in which you want to send your goods.
-It is important to note that the destination country is the last country your goods will arrive.
-All countries that are passed in between are only relevant for your transport route.
+The country of export of your shipment is the country where your goods originate and from where they are shipped.
+The destination country is the country where you want to send your goods.
+Importantly, the country of destination is the last country your goods will arrive in, any countries passed in between are only relevant to your transport route.

-The means of Transport at the border indicates the transport vehicle with which your goods cross the EU border.
-This could be e.g. by air freight or sea freight.
+The means of transport at the border indicates the transport vehicle with which your goods cross the EU border.
+This could be, for example, by air freight or sea freight.

-What is the difference between gross mass, net mass and total mass?
+What is the difference between the gross mass, net mass and total mass?

-In order to declare your consignment correctly, you must submit all relevant masses of your shipment to customs.
+In order to correctly declare your shipment of goods, you must submit all relevant dimensions of your shipment to customs.
 These are:

-- the gross mass of your individual goods items, i.e. the weight of your goods including the weight of the packaging.
+- the gross mass of your individual goods items, i.e. the weight of your goods plus their packaging weight

-- the net mass of your goods, means the actual weight of your respective goods items without their packaging.
+- the net mass of your goods, i.e. the actual weight of your respective goods items without their packaging

-- the total mass, this indicates the total weight of all goods items of your shipment with their packaging in total
+- the total mass, this indicates the total weight of all the items of your goods with their packaging in total

-Goods accompanying documents are documents that accompany your goods on the way to the end customer.
+Accompanying documents are documents that accompany your goods on their way to the end customer.
 The most important ones are :

-Movement certificates are certificates which, depending on their origin, certify that your goods are duty free or duty paid at a lower rate.
-The most frequently used are:
+Movement certificates are certificates that certify your goods, depending on their origin, as duty-free or subject to lower duty.
+The most commonly used are:

-- EUR1: This certificate is a proof of preferential treatment, it is attached to goods traded within bilateral and multilateral agreements of the EU.
-It is recognised as a certificate of origin in the foreign trade sense.
+- EUR1: This certificate is considered as a preferential proof, it is attached to goods traded within bilateral and multilateral agreement countries of the EU.
+It is recognized as a certificate of origin in the foreign trade sense.

-- UZ: The shortcut UZ stands for certificate of origin.
-The UZ is a document that certifies the actual origin of your goods.
+- IP: The abbreviation IP stands for certificate of origin, so the IP is a document that certifies the actual origin of your goods.